Altyn-se2513/finalass/README.md

 3.  **Traversal Order:** BFS produced a "wider" search order, while DFS followed a linear path (0-1-2-3...).
 4.  **Preference:** BFS is preferred for shortest paths; DFS is preferred when memory is limited or we need to visit every node deeply.
 5.  **DFS Limitations:** Can lead to `StackOverflowError` on extremely deep graphs due to recursion limits.

+## Reflection During this assignment, I learned how graphs can be represented using an adjacency list.
+I understood that a graph consists of vertices and edges, and that each vertex can store a list of its neighboring vertices.
+This helped me understand why an adjacency list is useful for graph traversal.
+I also learned the difference between BFS and DFS.
+BFS uses a queue and visits vertices level by level, while DFS uses recursion and explores one path deeply before backtracking.
+One challenge I faced was organizing Java classes correctly and making sure each public class was placed in its own file.